 Optional Imaging Goods and Services (Schedule 13)

 Schedule 13 – Optional Imaging Goods and Services, shall present the Contractor’s total firm fixed maximum price for optional Imaging Goods and Services.
+The one-time Imaging Solutions Approach Deliverable should be reflected in SFY 2025/26.
 Schedule 13 defines price by SFY.
 All indirect costs associated with CalSAWS Hardware, CalSAWS Software, operational expenditures and all Services must be encompassed within this set of line items.

 Infrastructure AWS IaaS Resources (Schedule 14)

 Schedule 14 – Infrastructure AWS Infrastructure as a Service (IaaS) Resources shall present the Contractor’s AWS IaaS needs to perform all requirements of the RFP.
-Schedule indicates the required resources the Contractor needs for the Consortium to procure.
+Schedule 14 indicates the required resources the Contractor needs for the Consortium to procure.
 The prices associated with Schedule 14 are not reflected in the overall price summaries in Schedule 1– Infrastructure Price Summary by SFY.

+Infrastructure Confidential Materials - Optional

+Bidders may at their discretion include confidential materials as described in Section 7.8 – Public Records Act.
+If a Bidder believes that any portion of its Proposal is exempt from public disclosure, it may clearly mark that portion “Confidential” or “Proprietary” and submit as a separate volume in accordance with Proposal Submission instructions contained in Section 6.2.

 M&E Proposal Organization